 Archeological findings show that humans in the Fertile Crescent gathered wild einkorn wheat during the Paleolithic Era.
 Approximately 12,000 years ago, these hunter-gathers discovered that they could plant einkorn seeds.
 Agriculture was born and humans settled into sedentary communities.
 While the genetics of einkorn wheat have never changed since these ancient times, other types of wheat were created by hybridization.

-Einkorn has always remained the purest form of wheat.
-Like einkorn, most plants are diploids, which mean they have one set of chromosomes from a male parent and one from the female parent.
-When other species of wheat were created, additional sets of chromosomes were added.
-Emmer wheat was created roughly 2,000 years after einkorn by the hybridization of two wild grasses adding two sets of chromosomes.
-Kamut®and Durum Wheat are descendants of Emmer.
-Spelt was the first wheat hybridization that occurred with the help of man between cultivated emmer and a wild grass, creating a species with six sets of chromosomes.
+Like einkorn, most plants are diploid, meaning they has two sets of 7 chromosomes from a male parent and one from a female parent.
+When other types of wheat were created, additional sets of chromosomes were added.
+Emmer wheat appeared roughly 2,000 years after einkorn by the natural hybridization of two wild grasses, resulting in a total of 28 chromosomes.
+Kamut® and Durum Wheat are descendants of Emmer.
+Spelt was the first wheat hybridization between cultivated emmer and a wild grass, creating a species with 42 chromosomes.
 Common bread wheat descended from spelt.

-Genetic modification (GMO) is a major source of heated debate because it incorporates genes from other organisms in plants.
-Genetically modified wheat is currently not grown anywhere in the world.
+Genetic modification (GMO) is a major source of debate because the process incorporates genes from other organisms into plants.
+As of now, wheat is not genetically modified anywhere in the world.